Iuliu Maniu: Anticommunism

 After 1946, the PNȚ was sidelined, with the PCR ensuring the collaboration of several former party members, such as Nicolae L. Lupu and Anton Alexandrescu.

-In a telegram to the State Department, the US representative in Romania, Burton Y. Berry, wrote:
+In a telegram to the State Department, the U.S. representative in Romania, Burton Y. Berry, wrote:

-"The Department well knows that Maniu has stood out boldly as a champion of pro-Allied action and sentiment in Rumania even during the dark days of the Antonescu dictatorship.
-He has an enormous political following in the country and I believe the respect in which all Rumanians hold him eclipses that held for any other Rumanian.
-Because of what he has been and what he is it seems important that he be preserved from slipping into sharing the general conviction that the dissolution of the Rumanian state is now in progress."

-Christian Science Monitor correspondent Reuben Markham wrote that Maniu "has become far more than a political leader--he is a national legend."

 The party was outlawed in July 1947.
-That month, Ion Mihalache attempted to flee the country in an airplane, which landed at Tămădău, allegedly to establish a government-in-exile (see Tămădău affair).
-That was judged as an act of treason, and both Maniu and Mihalache faced a kangaroo court that sentenced them in November 1947 to life imprisonment at hard labour; given their advanced age, that amounted to a death sentence.
-The show trial signaled the beginning of the suppression of opposition groups in Romania.
+That same month, Ion Mihalache attempted to flee the country by airplane, allegedly with the purpose of establishing a government-in-exile, but ended up landing at Tămădău (see Tămădău affair).
+The attempt to flee was judged as an act of treason, and both Maniu and Mihalache faced a kangaroo court that sentenced them to life imprisonment with hard labour in November 1947.
+Given their advanced age, this punishment amounted to a death sentence.
+The show trial signaled the beginning of the repression against opposition groups in post-war Romania.

 Death

-Iuliu Maniu died in 1953 in Sighet Prison, and his body was thrown into the common grave in the courtyard.
+Iuliu Maniu died in 1953 in Sighet Prison, and his body was thrown into the common grave in the prison courtyard.
 The official death certificate listed his occupation as "unemployed", and the death cause as circulatory failure and chronic myocarditis.

 On November 12, 1998, the High Court of Cassation and Justice ordered the rehabilitation of Maniu and removed the additional punishment of confiscation of property, pronounced in 1947.

-Christian minister Richard Wurmbrand, who also was a political prisoner in Romania, claims in his "Tortured for Christ" the last words of Iuliu Maniu were, "If the Communists are overthrown in our country, it will be the most holy duty of every Christian to go into the streets and at the risk of his own life defend the Communists from the righteous fury of the multitudes whom they have tyrannized."
+Christian minister Richard Wurmbrand, who also was a political prisoner in Romania, claims in his book Tortured for Christ, that the last words of Iuliu Maniu were: "If the Communists are overthrown in our country, it will be the most holy duty of every Christian to go into the streets and, at the risk of their own life, defend the Communists from the righteous fury of the multitudes whom they have tyrannized".

 Legacy

 A bust of Maniu was placed in Bucharest's Revolution Square, in front of the building of the former Central Committee of the Romanian Communist Party (from where Nicolae Ceaușescu and his wife fled by helicopter on December 22, 1989).
-Sculpted in bronze by Mircea Corneliu Spătaru, the monument was inaugurated on December 1, 1998, on the 80th anniversary of Great Union Day.
+Sculpted in bronze by Mircea Corneliu Spătaru, the monument was inaugurated on 1 December 1998, on the 80th anniversary of Great Union Day.
 There are also busts of Maniu in Alba Iulia, Bădăcin, Baia Mare, Satu Mare, Șimleu Silvaniei, and Zalău.